lkslts64/lkslts64.github.io/content/posts/firstjob.md

 At first, I was confused and couldn't think clearly but after 5-10 minutes I was able to break the problem into subproblems and the solution came naturally.
 Most importantly, I was constantly giving feedback to the interviewers and explaining my thought process while coding.
 I finished 15-20 minutes before the 45-minute threshold which was another plus.
 The next day we scheduled the third call which was about __system design__.
 For this round, I studied from the [system-design-primer repo](https://github.com/donnemartin/system-design-primer).
 Finally, the day of the third and final interview came.
-The system that I was tasked to design was a comparison shopping website which is what Skroutz used to be at the begining.
+The system that I was tasked to design was a comparison shopping website.
 Emphasis was given at the database schema design, database queries and the REST API endpoint's design, partly because they didn't expect from a Junior to have extensive knowledge in scaling systems.
 My performance wasn't as good as the one at the coding interview primarily because of my lack of knowledge about web applications and databases design.
-The interviewer warned me that if I eventually come at Skroutz, I should be putting a lot of effort into learning all these things I'm lacking of.
+The interviewer made it clear that if I eventually get hired, I should be putting a lot of effort into learning all these things I'm lacking of.
 His words made me a bit more skeptical about this position.

 ## __The Dilemma__

-Do I really want to work on an e-commerce web application (i.e. Skroutz) writing Ruby on Rails?
+Do I really want to work on an e-commerce web application writing Ruby on Rails?
 Probably the answer is no, but on the other hand, I would be working closely with highly talented engineers in an amazing environment.
 Do I want to work with Go and distributed systems?
-Definitely yes, but on the other hand the working environment maybe won't be as good as Skroutz's.
+Definitely yes, but on the other hand the working environment maybe won't be as good as the first one.
 Clearly, I had a dilemma.
 In my opinion, on these situations, the best thing someone has to do is to follow his/her *instinct*.

 At the end, I definitely enjoyed the whole job 'hunting' *journey*, and surely I gained some confidence.